unicode-org/message-format-wg/exploration/selection-matching-options.md

 **Pros**
 + Variants can be written in any order and produce a consistent result.
 + Selector developers can write complex matches that produce different quality matches for the same value.
-For example, `{:plural |1|}` matches both the variant `1` and the variant `one`, but prefers the value `1`.
+For example, `{|1| :plural}` matches both the variant `1` and the variant `one`, but prefers the value `1`.
 The plural _selector_ does not need to communicate with the other _selectors_ in order to arrive at the best matching pattern.
 + Translators do not need to worry about the order of variants or need to reorder variants (which can be difficult to do when only the translation segment for the pattern is shown or when only a changed or generated _variant_ is exposed to translation.
 + Translation tools do not have to preserve the order of _variants_ and are free to send only the translatable segment (the pattern) for translation.
 + Easier to evaluate visually than sorting strategies.